A Warm Welcome at CoNet Headquarters

-This was my first CoNet ride, I even learnt about it just two weeks ago when discussing the possibility of working for CoNet.
-Of course, having been a cyclist all my life I just had to be there.
-John Koot sent me the details; I arranged for a day off at work and drove to Zaandam with my bike on the rack.
+Saturday, September 8th, 2018 marked my first CoNet ride—an adventure I had only learned about two weeks prior while discussing the possibility of working for CoNet.
+Being a lifelong cyclist, I was eager to participate.
+After receiving the ride details from John Koot, I arranged for a day off from work and set off for Zaandam with my bike securely mounted on the car rack.